aakechin/Procannot/README.md

 For installation sympy download it from the [github site](https://github.com/sympy/sympy/releases) and install according to the instructions.

 For installation biopython download in from the [site](http://biopython.org/wiki/Download) and install according to the instructions.

+For installation of blastn v.
+2.2.30 download it from the [site of ncbi] (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.2.30/) and copy blastn file from bin/ directory to the $PATH directory, e.g. /usr/local/bin/

 ## Manual